-Cycling is a tremendous way to burn calories; on average, students burn 400 – 800 calories per class.
+Indoor cycling is a tremendous way to burn calories; on average, students burn 400 – 800 calories per class.
 It also boosts heart health and lung capacity.
-However, I recommend attending 3-6 classes per week to gain the full benefits available to you.
+However, it is recommended to attend 3-6 classes per week to gain the full benefits available to you.

 There are 2 different types of indoor cycle rides.
 We will be combining these two styles to make it a one of a kind experience.

 Beats/Rhythm Ride— picture it, the lights are off, the only light you see is the kick-ass orange and yellow led’s simulating a disco up above you, in front of you and behind you.
 The music is bumpin’ and your body is moving to the beat.
 Your instructor is lifted up on a platform at the front of the room motivating you to be your BEST AUTHENTIC SELF on and off the bike.
 It’s here that you start to break an intense sweat.
 Your body is pedaling to every beat in the instructor’s playlist and you are officially one with the experience.